Sleep Apnea Sydney, NSW

 A broken, interrupted sleep from lack of oxygen to the brain causes poor concentration and slow metabolism, hence heightening the chance of micro-sleeps whilst operating a vehicle or operation of machinery in the workplace.

 Studies show sufferers of sleep apnea are at least four times more likely to have a motor vehicle accident.
 Snoring, restless movements, chronic fatigue, along with laboured or interrupted breathing throughout the night are key symptoms of sleep apnea.
 Family, friends or partners may notice these more than the person themselves as sufferers are often unaware of these episodes.

 Sleep plays an important role in your physical health.
 For example, sleep is involved in healing and repair of your heart and blood vessels.
 Ongoing sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.

-Easy to find out if you have sleeping issues:
+You can find out if you have sleep apnea or sleeping issues by:

 At Lifestyle Orthodontics we screen all our patients (both children and adults) before we consider orthodontic treatment because our treatment recommendations may differ in the presence of sleeping issues.

 Our offer is also useful for anyone in your family (children or adults) who has any of the symptoms listed.
 We extend the offer of free screening to all of your family in the interest of your health and wellbeing.

 Symptoms of Sleep Apnea